What's New!

 crowned Charlemagne and gave him the title of Imperator Romanorum.
 Whether Charlemagne knew

-beforehand and had agreed to being appointed emperor is uncertain, whether the pope meant to establish a new Roman empire (the Holy Roman Empire) is uncertain too.
+beforehand and had agreed to being appointed emperor is uncertain, whether the Pope meant to establish a new Roman empire (the Holy Roman Empire) is uncertain too.

 Most likely Pope Leo saw in Charlemagne the new emperor of the only empire he knew, that of Constantinople: